 Cadence consists of a programming framework (or client library) and a managed service (or backend).
-The framework enables developers to author and coordinate tasks in familiar languages.
-Initially, as the framework only supports Go, code samples in this guide focus on Go.
+The framework enables developers to author and coordinate tasks in familiar languages (Go and Java are supported today with some projects in Python and C# via a proxy in development).

 Watch Maxim's talk from the Uber Open Summit for an introduction to the Cadence programming model and value proposition.